-The National STEM Honor Society™ (NSTEM™) was founded in response to the growing demand for innovative STEM education, to help fill this gap, providing students from a very young age with opportunities to develop their passion for STEM disciplines, inspiring them to pursue these subjects as careers and as lifelong interests.
+The National STEM Honor Society™ (NSTEM™) was founded in response to the growing demand for innovative STEM education, to help fill this gap, providing students from a very young age with opportunities to develop their passion for STEM disciplines, and inspiring them to pursue these subjects as careers and as lifelong interests.

 NSTEM Chapters are school-based organizations that enrich the educational experience of all student Chapter members.
-Chapter members are students who attend that school, who join and participate in that Chapter’s activities.
+Chapter members are students who attend that school who join and participate in that Chapter’s activities.
 Chapters can only be started by a school, and each school has its own unique Chapter and Director (head of school).
 In addition, each Chapter is led by an Advisor who is often the school’s enthusiastic “STEM Champion” (Chapters cannot be led by a student).

 We serve these 5 levels on the journey:

 Elementary School, K-2, is about inspiring young students to embrace STEM experiences, to open their eyes and minds.
 Here, there are no GPA or STEM classroom hour requirements.
-The project-based enrichment activities encourage students to be naturally inquisitive about their world through hands-on experiences that engage the five senses, growing curiosity and triggering the joy of learning.
+Instead, the project-based enrichment activities encourage students to be naturally inquisitive about their world through hands-on experiences that engage the five senses, growing curiosity and triggering the joy of learning.
 NSTEM from the Start™.